Bobby Burns (footballer): Loan to Newcastle Jets

 In September 2019 he moved on loan to Australian side Newcastle Jets.
 He said he hoped the move would earn him his first senior international cap.
 Due to the shutdown of the league due to the COVID-19 pandemic, Burns left Australia in April 2020.

 Barrow

 On 4 August 2020, Burns joined League Two side Barrow.

 On 3 October 2020 he moved on loan to Glentoran.
 On 2 November he suffered a double leg break during a match.

 On 28 July 2021, Burns had his contract terminated by mutual consent.

 Glentoran

 On 31 July 2021, three days after his departure from Barrow, Burns returned to Glentoran on a permanent contract.

 Burns was seriously injured during a match on 28 October 2023 after colliding with pitch side advertising hoardings, eventually being stretchered off.

 On 7 May 2024, it was announced that Burns would be one of ten players departing Glentoran upon the expiry of their contracts.

 Galway United

 On 26 June 2024, Burns joined League of Ireland team Galway United.
+After a year and a half at the club, it was announced in November 2025 that Burns would be departing Galway following the end of his contract, having turned down a new multi-year contract offer by the club, in favour of "an exciting opportunity elsewhere".

+Dundalk

+On 15 December 2025 Burns signed for recently promoted League of Ireland Premier Division side Dundalk ahead of the 2026 season.